On inhomogeneity parameters for Backus average: Abstract

 \section{Abstract}

 In this paper, we discuss five parameters that indicate the inhomogeneity of a stack of parallel isotropic layers.
+We use field data to check their applicability.
 We show that, in certain situations, they provide further insight into the intrinsic inhomogeneity of a Backus medium, as compared to the Thomsen parameters.
 Additionally, we show that the Backus average of isotropic layers is isotropic if and only if $\gamma=0$\,.
 This is in contrast to parameters $\delta$ and $\epsilon$, whose zero values do not imply isotropy.